juliankappler/PySTFP/README.md

 ## Installation

-PySTFP requires sympy and numpy.
+PySTFP requires sympy and numpy, the example notebooks furthermore use matplotlib and h5py.
 To install these requirements as well as PySTFP, you can run the following commands.

 ```bash
 >> git clone https://github.com/juliankappler/PySTFP.git .